se-tuebingen/effect-jit-artifact/notes.md

 - benchmark multiple_handlers implemented in eff: plain-ocaml times out, current jit is sim. to koka-vm
 - unused_handlers (with 10 unused handlers) implemented in koka,eff.
 Compared to countdown:
   - effekt-ml cant run (eff.poly.rec.)
-  - effekt-jit abt same time as countdown, so for other jit backends
+  - effekt-jit abt same time as countdown, so for other jit backends    [#insight]
   - koka-c,eff-plain-ocaml also like before
   - effekt-llvm a lot slower, koka-js somewhat (10%)
 # 2024-07-24
 - benchmark to_outermost_handler for koka.
   - eff seems impossible?
-We can't mask, it's always dynamic
+We can't mask, it's always dynamic [#insight]
   - koka has problems with incrementing boxed ints (re-unbox, inc, box in trace)
 - this + restriction on polymorphic equals (esp.
 Eff): Maybe drop erased ptrs and switch to Value type?
   - Strings? io streams? (byte)arrays? (the rest should mostly just work)